 No products in the cart.

-The use of tea in traditional Chinese and Japanese medicine is well documented and thought to assist in the cure of and recovery from many illnesses.
+Drinking Herbal Green Tea to Improve Your Health in traditional Chinese and Japanese medicine is well documented and thought to assist in the cure of and recovery from many illnesses.

 Legendary Japanese Zen priest Eisai wrote one of the oldest tea books, ‘Kissa Yojoki’ (Book of tea) – How to stay healthy by drinking tea (1191).
 This two volume book explains the health benefits of drinking green tea and its positive effect on the five vital organs, in particular the heart.
 It also explained the medicinal uses of tea including treating indigestion, preventing fatigue, boosting brain function, and acting as a stimulant.
-Eisai states ‘Tea is the ultimate mental and medical remedy and has the ability to make one’s life more full and complete.’
+Eisai states ‘Tea is the ultimate mental and medical remedy and has the ability to make one’s life more full and complete’.

 Rich in antioxidants